-ENG226 / EG67 A / 3 cr. hrs.
+ENG226 A / 3 cr. hrs.
 LITERATURE OF MAGICAL REALISM

-Examines the genre of magical realism, fiction in which the relationship between the ordinary and extraordinary provokes narrative interpretations in relation to the history, cultures, myths, superstitions and politics they represent.
-This course will analyze the conflicting perspectives of the real and imaginary in the work of such writers as Nikolai Gogogol, Gabriel Garcia Marquez, Toni Morrison, Angela Carter, Carlos Fuentes, Isabel Allende and John Cheever.
+Examines the genre of magical realism, fiction in which the relationship between the ordinary and extraordinary provokes narrative interpretations in relation to the history, cultures, myth, superstition and the politics it represents.
+This course will analyze ideologies which combine the conflicting perspectives of the real and the imaginary.
+Among writers included are Nikolai Gogol, Gabriel Garcia Marquez, Toni Morrison, Angela Carter, Carlos Fuentes, Isabel Allende and John Cheever.
 Prerequisite: ENG101 and ENG102.

-ENG295 / ENG295 A-E-G / 3-4 cr. hrs.
+ENG295 A-E-G / 3-4 cr. hrs.
 SPECIAL TOPICS IN ENGLISH

 Special and current topics in English may be available.
-See the online catalog for a complete listing.
+See the online schedule for a complete listing.
 No prerequisite.

-ENG296 / ENG296 A-E-G / 3-4 cr. hrs.
+ENG296 A-E-G / 3-4 cr. hrs.
 HONORS SPECIAL TOPICS IN ENGLISH

 Honors special topics courses in English may be available for Honors students as well as those who have received permission from campus honors program coordinator.
-See the online catalog for a complete listing.
-No prerequisite.
+See the online schedule for a complete listing.
+Prerequisite: 3.0 GPA in 9 credits of English; ENG101, ENG102.